MattiaRiola/is-pizzeria-project/ReportToBe.md

 Boxes that change:

 **Key Partnership:**
-- Added to the key partners the consultancy company that produces and maintain the web app
+- Added to the key partners the company that produces and maintain the web app

 **Cost structure**
-- Added to the cost structue the maintenance of the web app
+- Added to the cost structue the maintenance of the web app/monthly fees for the service

 **Key Resources**
 - Added to the Key Resources the web app